David Moore (biologist)

 David Dudley Moore (born August 21, 1952) is an American molecular biologist known for his work investigating nuclear hormone receptors.
-He is a Professor and Chair of the Department of Nutritional Sciences & Toxicology at the University of California, Berkeley.
+He is a Professor and Chair of the Department of Metabolic Biology & Nutrition at the University of California, Berkeley.
 He was a founding editor for the Current Protocols series of laboratory manuals in 1987.

 Moore has been a leading figure in the investigation of nuclear hormone receptors, having initially discovered and described many family members.
 Some of his most significant discoveries are the constitutive androstane receptor (CAR) in 1994, farnesoid X receptor (FXR) in 1995, and the small heterodimer partner (SHP) in 1996.

 In 2019 he was elected to the National Academy of Sciences.

 Early life and education

 Moore was born in Brookline, Massachusetts in 1952, and was adopted by Clinton and Emily Moore from The Home for Little Wanderers.
 He was raised in Cincinnati, Ohio and graduated from Madeira High School in 1970.

 After completing his undergraduate degree at Brown University in Providence, Rhode Island in 1974, he received his Ph.D. in 1979 from the University of Wisconsin–Madison, studying origin of replication sequences in bacteriophage lambda under Frederick Blattner.